-The proposed reservoir would be located in an area within the vineyard that currently consists of bare soils and nonnative grasses surrounded by active agriculture.
-The site has been recently disked and is completely surrounded by newly planted vineyards and associated infrastructure.
+The proposed reservoir would be located in an area formerly used as a cattle feedlot and currently consists of bare soils and non-native grasses predominantly surrounded by active agriculture.
+The site is generally flat surrounded by gentle rolling hills with extensive existing vineyards to the east, north, and south, and associated farm buildings and infrastructure in the immediate area.
+Grasslands are also present on the steeper hills to the west.
 There are no trees on the project site.
 Other than agriculture, dominant habitat types within a 10-mile radius of the project site primarily consist of annual grassland interspersed with coyote brush (Baccharis pilularis) and blue oak (Quercus douglasii).
-Scattered strands of willow-cottonwood riparian forests can be observed along the San Juan Creek corridor, located approximately 530 feet north of the proposed reservoir.

-The California Natural Diversity Database (CNDDB) was queried for San Joaquin kit fox (SJKF) (Vulpes macrotis mutica) occurrences within 10 miles of the site.
-Other special-status species occurring within 1 mile were also gueried but have been dismissed and are not expected to occur on site due to the lack of suitable habitat.
+The California Natural Diversity Database was queried for San Joaquin Kit Fox (Vulpes macrotis mutica; SJKF) occurrences within ten miles of the site.
+Other special status species occurring within one mile were also queried but have been dismissed and are not expected to occur on site due to the lack of suitable habitat.